rellen/one-twelve-twenty-four/README.md

 # one-twelve-twenty-four
 Elixir Livebook and associated files for experimenting with new features in Elixir 1.12 and Erlang/OTP 24

+## Pre-requisites

+If you have `Nix`, `Nix Flakes`, and `direnv`, you just need to `direnv allow .` in the repo's root directory and you'll get OTP24 and Elixir 1.12 RC1 in a Nix shell.

+Otherwise, you need to bring your own OTP24 and Elixir 1.12.
+Both should be available, for instance, on `asdf`.

 ## Running the Livebook notebook

 From the repo's root directory: